-Emerson Knife Company - Founded by custom Knifemaker Ernest Emerson
+Emerson Knives - Founded by custom Knifemaker Ernest Emerson

 Wave Feature - One distinguishing feature of Emerson's folding knives is the patented wave feature.
 This allows the user to remove the knife from their pocket and open the blade all in one motion.
 Emerson knives also feature a liner lock that assists one hand opening in high stress situations.
 The efficiency of the wave feature combined with the liner lock is unmatched by any other tactical folding knife on the market, making these knives extremely useful in close quarter combat situations.